GEICO Insurance Claims

 Do I get reimbursement for my loss of wages from my accident?

 Yes, you are entitled to reimbursement for your loss of wages.

 Ask your employer for copies of your pay stubs for several months preceding your auto accident.
 If you work on commission, you will need that information too.
 These documents can be used in your claim.

 How do I get my maximum compensation for my auto accident claim with GEICO?

+Studies performed by the insurance industry and others conclude that having an attorney can increase the compensation for a claim from 2 to 5 times.
 Every claim is unique and there is not a guaranteed maximum compensation.
 The facts of a case are what determine compensation, and these vary with each person.
 The S.E.
 Farris Law Firm has recovered upwards of $50,000,000 for clients, with results ranging from a few hundred dollars to over a million dollars after a severe injury.

 What Factors Affect my Claim’s Value?

 - Average jury verdicts in your area

 - The value of your past medical treatment bills